 Visit the Acropolis Museum

-The Acropolis Museum offers you more history on the Acropolis than what you get while exploring the actual Acropolis.
+The next thing to do in Athens on a budget to visit the Acropolis Museum.
+This museum offers you more history on the Acropolis than what you get while exploring the actual Acropolis.
 Here you not only learn about the history of the Acropolis, but you get great views of the actual Acropolis from all floors in the museum.
 We both enjoyed the museum despite Natalie not typically being a museum person.

 Go to the National Gardens

-Pretty gardens in the middle of the city that are relaxing and fun to explore.
-If you are short on time in Athens, this is not a must but nice to do if you have an hour or two to spend.
+The National Gardens are very scenic green area right outside the heart of the city.
+These gardens are fun to stroll around and see all the pretty different areas.
+Further, they are a great activity for someone visiting Greece on a budget as they are absolutely free.
+If you are short on time in Athens, this is not a must do but nice to do if you have an hour or two to spare.

 What to eat in Athens